Z2Doggo/H1Z1-C-Server/README.md

 - [x] Send Session, Fingerprint and Encryption
 - [x] Make sure the client gets the right data to get to the server list screen
 - [x] Zone in-to the game with a character
-- [ ] Reverse all vital packets in-order to function is it was then in 2016
+- [ ] Reverse all vital packets in-order to function as it was then in 2016

 ## Permission to use
 Rhett (Made the server to begin with)